eventjumbler/selenium-container-autoscale/README.md

 #### Build, deploy and run container image

-Create a Docker Repository at: https://hub.docker.com
+Create a new Docker Repository at: https://hub.docker.com

 To build the container and push to your docker repository do: